lseman/baldes/README.md

   Out-of-the-box multi-phase solving that begins with heuristics and dynamically guides the algorithm towards an exact solution.

+- **Limited-Memory Subset Row Cuts**

+  Performs the separation of the SRCs in paralell, even for high order cuts.

 - **High-quality initial solutions**

-  Utilizes the state-of-the-art [HGS-VRPTW](https://github.com/ortec/euro-neurips-vrp-2022-quickstart) algorithm to generate high-quality initial bounds and routes, an extension of the [HGS-CVRP](https://github.com/vidalt/HGS-CVRP) method employed by the ORTEC team to win the VRPTW track at the DIMACS Implementation Challenge.
+  Employs the state-of-the-art [HGS-VRPTW](https://github.com/ortec/euro-neurips-vrp-2022-quickstart) algorithm to generate high-quality initial bounds and routes, an extension of the [HGS-CVRP](https://github.com/vidalt/HGS-CVRP) method employed by the ORTEC team to win the VRPTW track at the DIMACS Implementation Challenge.
 We also enchanced the HGS-VRPTW with the concepts proposed in [MDM-HGS-CVRP](https://github.com/marcelorhmaia/MDM-HGS-CVRP/), resulting in what we call the **MDM-HGS-VRPTW**.

 - **Multi-stage branching**

-  Perform a multi-stage branching, including the recent cluster branching.
+  Performs a multi-stage branching, including the recent cluster branching.
+In each node, **branching variables** are selected through a hierarchical evaluation.
+The evaluation involves three phases: in **Phase 0**, candidates are chosen based on pseudo-cost history, fractional proximity to integers, and, for edges, distance to the depot. **Phase 1** evaluates these by solving a restricted master LP for each child node without new columns, using the Product Rule to select candidates maximizing lower bound increases.
+In **Phase 2**, the best candidates undergo further relaxation with heuristic column generation, again selected by the Product Rule.
+This structured approach adapts to tree depth, prioritizing impactful selections early on.

 - **Improvement Heuristics:** Optional fast improvement heuristics are applied at the end of each labeling phase to enhance label quality.